theshorttamperedclavier/theshorttamperedclavier.github.io/_posts/2017-07-22-graph-choice-coloring.md

 the given lists.
 Here's why: for each square in the figure, if all four corners were of different colors, then you wouldn't be able to color the center vertex;
 thus two corners have to be the same color in every square.
-Because of the way the colors are arranged these two squares have to be on one of the diagonals of the square.
+Because of the way the colors are arranged these two corners have to be across one of the diagonals of the square.
 But no matter which diagonal you decide to start with, you can work your way all around the entire diagram and you'll eventually reach a conflict where a vertex cannot be colored in a valid way.